UNDERSTANDING POLYCYSTIC OVARIAN SYNDROME (PCOS)

 RECOGNISING THE SIGNS

-PCOS can affect many systems in the body.
-If you recognise several of the following symptoms — particularly alongside irregular periods — it's worth speaking to your GP and a specialist PCOS dietitian in Perth.
+PCOS affects multiple body systems simultaneously, which is why its symptoms can feel so wide-ranging and disconnected.
+If you recognise several of the following — particularly alongside irregular periods - it is worth speaking to your GP and a specialist PCOS dietitian in Perth.

 01.